RasaHQ/rasa-demo/data/nlu/nlu.md

 - Is there API for any other programming languages?
 - which language is rasa programmed in
 - Which programming language is rasa written in?
+- is Rasa available in java ?
+- I need help to make rasa in java
+- Rasa development in Java

 ## intent:faq/languages
 - I want to build a bot in [Hindi](language)